FlowPure: Continuous Normalizing Flows for Adversarial Purification: Evaluation

 \subsection{Experimental setup}

 \textbf{Baselines.} We evaluate our approach on two benchmark datasets: CIFAR-10 and CIFAR-100~\cite{cifar}.
-The victim classifier (referred to as \emph{Victim} in our experiments) for both datasets and for each purifier is the widely used WideResNet-28~\cite{Zagoruyko2016WRN}.
+The victim classifier (referred to as \emph{Victim} in our experiments) for both datasets and for each purifier is the widely used WideResNet-28-10~\cite{Zagoruyko2016WRN}.
 For comparison, we benchmark against multiple diffusion-based purification methods: DiffPure~\cite{diffpure}, GDMP~\cite{wang2022guided}, LM~\cite{chen2024RDC} and ADBM~\cite{li2025adbmadversarialdiffusionbridge}.
-These baselines cover the major design paradigms explored in the literature and allow us to assess the relative performance of our method across a diverse set of approaches.
-All purification models, including our own, have the DDPM++~\cite{song2021scorebased} architecture.
+While we do not consider AT methods, as they form a separate family of approaches focusing on hardening the model itself, these baselines cover the major diffusion-based purification paradigms explored in the literature and allow us to assess the relative performance of our method.
+All purification models, have the DDPM++~\cite{song2021scorebased} architecture, except our Gaussian variant that uses a standard U-Net~\cite{unet}, with the configuration of Lipman et al.~\cite{lipman2023flow}.
+More details are included in Section~\ref{app:compres} of the Appendix.
 To evaluate preprocessor-blind scenarios, we consider Projected Gradient Descent (PGD)~\cite{madry2018towards} and Carlini \& Wagner (CW)~\cite{cw2016attack} attacks, which operate under the $L_\infty$ and $L_2$ norms, respectively.
-We also assess white-box robustness using the state-of-the-art DiffHammer~\cite{wang2024diffhammer} attack.
-It must be noted that DiffHammer is the same as a standard PGD attack using gradients of the surrogate process, when FlowPure is deterministic.
+A qualitative comparison of reconstruction-based adversarial defenses applied to PGD adversarial examples can be seen in Figure~\ref{fig:visualization}.
+To assess transferability of our method, we additionally evaluate on the individual attacks in the AutoAttack~\cite{croce2020reliable} benchmark, for both the $L_\infty$ and $L_2$ norms.
+We also assess white-box robustness using BPDA~\cite{athalye2018obfuscatedgradientsfalsesense} and the state-of-the-art DiffHammer~\cite{wang2024diffhammer} attack.
 For detection, we report preliminary results in which we compare against BEYOND~\cite{beyond}.
 We consider BEYOND the most relevant baseline detector for our preliminary detection experiments, as it consistently outperforms prior methods.
-For both attacks and defenses, we use standard configurations as reported in the original works, unless specified otherwise (the details are outlined in Appendix~\ref{sec:add-es}).
+For both attacks and defenses, we use standard configurations as reported in the original works, unless specified otherwise (the details are outlined in Section~\ref{app:baselines-conf} of the Appendix).